otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 "coverage:report": "c8 report --reporter=html && open coverage/index.html"
 ```

-Your `scripts` block should now look like this:
+Your `scripts` block should now look like this (other scripts such as `prisma:migrate` and `prisma:seed-institutions` have been omitted for brevity):

 ```json
 {